LEARN

 The person examining you should have experience in detecting and managing skin cancer, both melanoma and non-melanoma skin cancer.
 They should also have qualifications that demonstrate their competence in this field.

 • Many general practitioners are easy to see on short notice and have suitable experience and qualifications.
 Unfortunately, many do not: their expertise is in other areas.
-If you see a GP for a skin check, one simple way to assess their familiarity with skin cancer examinations is to see if they use a dermoscope, a special instrument for magnifying and lighting the skin.
+If you see a GP for a skin check, one simple way to assess their familiarity with skin cancer examinations is to see if they use a dermoscope (a special instrument for magnifying and lighting the skin).
 Anyone attempting to examine a mole or spot without a dermoscope may miss signs of early skin cancer.

 • Skin cancer clinics are usually staffed by general practitioners with a special interest and experience in skin cancer (although this is not always the case).
-In some clinics you may be examined by a nurse or a relatively inexperienced GP.
+In some clinics, you may be examined by a nurse or a relatively inexperienced GP.
 If you intend to visit a skin cancer clinic, you should check for the qualifications of the clinical staff.
-Skin cancer clinics are often equipped with technology to assist in skin cancer diagnosis and skin monitoring which is relatively uncommon in many general or dermatology practices.
+Skin cancer clinics are often equipped with technology to assist in skin cancer diagnosis and skin monitoring, which is relatively uncommon in many general or dermatology practices.

-What qualifications should the person examining your skin have?
-The Skin Cancer College of Australasia maintains a register of accredited skin cancer doctors who have undergone high level training and demonstrated competence in skin cancer diagnosis and management.
+The Skin Cancer College of Australasia maintains a register of accredited skin cancer doctors who have undergone high-level training and demonstrated competence in skin cancer diagnosis and management.

 Mole check

 If you’re having a single spot or mole check, it’s probably because you’re worried about possible skin cancer.
+In this situation, your priorities should be:

-• Appointment availability within the next few days
+• Appointment availability within the next few days.

 • Accuracy of diagnosis: does the person examining you have experience and qualifications to reliably assess your spot of concern?

-• Ability to manage most skin cancers or other suspicious spots detected quickly and competently within the clinic
+• Ability to manage most skin cancers or other suspicious spots detected quickly and competently within the clinic.

 Full body skin cancer check